rathodkanishk/object-oriented-programming-in-java-specialization/readMe.md

 You can find out more about the specialization [**here**](https://www.coursera.org/specializations/object-oriented-programming).

-_**The primary purpose of this repository is to maintain a record of my progress through the courses.**_
+***The primary purpose of this repository is to maintain a record of my progress through the courses.***
-- I will constantly update this repository as I progress through the courses.
+* I will constantly update this repository as I progress through the courses.
+* The assignments and programming exercises uploaded here are the ones found in the course pages.
+  * I have made a copy of these exercises for easy reference.
-- I only wish to document my progress here, and do not advocate unethical, or unscrupulous behaviour.
+* I only wish to document my progress here, and do not advocate unethical, or unscrupulous behaviour.

 *This repository is the beginning of my programming journey!*